microsoft/CSS-Exchange/docs/Diagnostics/Test-ExchAVExclusions.md

 Parameter | Description |
 ----------|-------------|
-Recurse | Places an EICAR file in all subfolders as well as the root.
+Recurse | Places an EICAR file in all SubFolders as well as the root.
 OpenLog | Opens the script log file.

 ## Outputs